Setting up and Testing your Audio and Video

 1. Before you select the Run Test button, make sure you have all the equipment you need.
 Ensure you have turned on your speakers, microphone, and camera.
 For more help on how to do this, see Hardware Help below.

 2. You should see a live video picture in the window to the right.
 If you cannot see a video picture or get an error message, you need to install the latest Flash Player.
-Click the Download Adobe Flash Player button below and follow the instructions to load the latest Adobe Flash Player.
+Click here and follow the instructions to download the latest version of Adobe Flash Player.
 Then return here and continue with the test.

 3. Next, test your microphone and speakers.

 Speak into the microphone.
-You will see the blue bars under the Video window fill in or recede to indicate your microphone’s intensity.
+You will see the blue bars under the Video window fill in or recede to indicate your microphoneï¿½s intensity.

 Test your speakers by clicking the Run Test button under the Video window.
 This will initiate a 3-second recording.
 Play the recording back to check that your camera, microphone, and speakers are working properly.
 If any of the above do not work, try some of the suggestions below: